 Invest now or later in branding?

-Whether you’re just getting started out or have an established business, know that there’s only so much you can do by learning about branding…
+Invest in branding, whether you’re just getting started out or have an established business, know that there’s only so much you can do by learning about branding…

 I get it.